ColeBranston/InvestmentApp/README.md

 # Investment App
-This project is meant to make knowledge concerning the changing markets more accessable and centralised.
+This is an android investment app, using Java and Android Studio that allows users to research real time stock data and stock news.